Spider in a dream on a silver thread at the center of a dewdrop-jeweled web

 “A spider comes to those standing before a choice: to create — or to become entangled in what they have created.”

-The spider is one of the most archetypal creatures in world mythology.
+The spider is a deeply archetypal creature in world mythology.
 She weaves.
 She produces thread from within herself — and from it builds a structure of extraordinary complexity and beauty.
-A spiderweb at dawn, jeweled with dew, is one of the most perfect things in nature.
+A spiderweb at dawn, jeweled with dew, is precise work that’s hard to look away from.
 And at the same time — it is a trap.

 In Greek mythology, Arachne was an unsurpassed weaver who challenged Athena herself to a contest — and was transformed into a spider.
 In the Native American tradition, Spider Grandmother is the great creator who made the world from thought and thread.
 In Norse mythology, the norns weave human destinies — like a web.
 In the Egyptian tradition — the spider is linked to the goddess Neith, who created the world from fabric.